AkankshaSingh1313/Secure-Vote-System/README.md

 5. End-to-End Encryption<br>

 <H3>Problem Statement</H3>
-<br>In light of increasing concerns regarding the security and integrity of electoral processes, there is a pressing need for the development of a robust and secure vote management system that can effectively safeguard the confidentiality, accuracy, and authenticity of votes cast in elections.<br>
+In light of increasing concerns regarding the security and integrity of electoral processes, there is a pressing need for the development of a robust and secure vote management system that can effectively safeguard the confidentiality, accuracy, and authenticity of votes cast in elections.<br>

 <H3>Solution</H3>

-<br>Our proposed solution for a secure vote management system entails the development of a comprehensive software platform that integrates advanced encryption techniques, multi-factor authentication, and blockchain technology to safeguard the integrity, confidentiality, and authenticity of the voting process. <br>
+Our proposed solution for a secure vote management system entails the development of a comprehensive software platform that integrates advanced encryption techniques, multi-factor authentication, and blockchain technology to safeguard the integrity, confidentiality, and authenticity of the voting process. <br>

 <H3>Objectives</H3>